Frequently Asked Questions

 You can set up a Paypal account and pay directly through Paypal.
 Payments can also be made by transferring funds directly into AIM Biotech’s bank account in Singapore.
-Bank account details will be provided in the invoice for your order.
+Email your order details to firstname.lastname@example.org for a quotation, confirm with a purchase order and AIM Biotech's bank account details will be provided in the invoice for your order.

-AIM is currently shipping products directly to customers worldwide.
-Our products can be delivered to 220 countries by courier service.
+AIM ships products to 220 countries by courier service.
 AIM products are also available through distributors in select countries.

-We typically ship your order within 1 working day.
-Courier services typically take 3 working days to deliver anywhere in the world.
+We typically ship your order within 1 working day; we will contact you by email if any delays are foreseen.
+Courier services typically take 3-5 working days to deliver anywhere in the world.
 A tracking number will be provided with every shipment.